Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-8/Devops tooling website solution.md

 ## STEP 1: Creating a Business Website Using NFS For The Backend File Storage.
 # PREPARE NFS SERVER
 * Spin up AWS redhat instance
+* Create security protocol and point it to "TCP 2049"
 * Configure and attach 3 logical volumes (LVM) on the server: "lv-opt", "lv-apps", "lv-logs".
 * Format the disk as "xfs"
 * Create mount points on: "/mnt"